oneblockmore/docs-1/src/operators/stake-management.md

-# Stake Management using CLI
+# Stake Management in detail using CLI

-For node operators Oasis node binary offers CLI tooling for various native token stake operations.
+For node operators Oasis node binary offers command line interface tooling for various native token stake operations.

-The following commands are available when running **online** Oasis node:
+The following commands are available for running **online** Oasis node on server:
 * `oasis-node stake info` shows the native token information,
 * `oasis-node stake list` lists all accounts with positive balance,
 * `oasis-node stake account info` shows detailed account information,
 * `oasis-node stake account submit` submits a pregenerated transaction given the filename.

-In addition the following transaction generation commands can be run offline:
+In addition the following transaction generation commands are meant to be run offline, because signing a transaction requires a private key which **should not be accessible** from outside in any way:
 * `oasis-node stake account gen_transfer`
 * `oasis-node stake account gen_burn`
 * `oasis-node stake account gen_escrow`